 Just like a real roller derby bout, Derby Drama is broken up into two periods, each having multiple jams.

 During a jam, each team rolls the Team Dice that will determine the score.
 Then players decide (secretly) on a specific strategy or play.
 Next, each player reveals their strategy.
-A good offensive strategy can allow your own team to re-roll a low score to gain more points.
-A good defensive strategy can force the opposing team to re-roll a high score.
-A failed strategy can lead to a penalty – making scoring in the next jam all the more difficult.
+A good offensive strategy can allow your own team to replace low team dice to gain more points.
+A good defensive strategy can force the opposing team to replace a high team die.
+A failed strategy can lead to a disadvantage – making scoring all the more difficult.